Configure Native Passkeys for Mobile Logins

 Configure Associated Domains

 at a well-known URL.
 This must be an HTTPS URL that is accessible over the internet, and use a server certificate from a trusted authority.
-Apple servers call this URL to verify the app to domain association.
+Google servers call this URL to verify the app to domain association.

 document is then generated for you: